 Cambodia - Sustainable Community Development

-Improve the educational experience for underprivileged children both in and outside the classroom by teaching English and health and working on construction projects.
-Begin your volunteer experience with a week of culture and sightseeing before heading to Samraong to do some good!
+Improve the educational experience of underprivileged children, both in and outside the classroom, by teaching English and Health as well as working on construction projects.
+A truly worthwhile experience in the north-western Samraong district of Cambodia.

 |Location of Project||Samraong, Northern Cambodia|